Mrityunjaysingh-1/BootCoding/README.md

 <h1 align="left">BootCoding Repository</h1>

 <h4 align="left">
-  What's in this repo... **bold text**
-  All work related to BootCoding Pvt Ltd, will we getting up to date, with all codebase.
+  What's in this repo, All work related to BootCoding Pvt Ltd, will we getting up to date, with all codebase.
 </h4>

 ###

 <p align="left">
-  On 07/02/24 -> StudentManagementSystem Task Completed
-    Tech used - Java, Maven
-    Dependencies used - Lombok
+  On 07/02/24 -> StudentManagementSystem Task Completed -> Tech used - Java, Maven -> Dependencies used - Lombok
 </p>

 <p align-"left">
-  On 07/02/24 -> StudentManagementSystem Task Completed
-    Tech used - Java, Maven
-    Dependencies used - Lombok, OpenCSV, Jackson
+  On 07/02/24 -> StudentManagementSystem Task Completed -> Tech used - Java, Maven -> Dependencies used - Lombok, OpenCSV, Jackson
 </p>